Echsecutor/rootSolver/README.md

 ## How-To

 To make use of this library you will need to include the appropriate *Solver.hpp file into your projetc.
 These files contain a description of how to run the respective solver.
 Generically you will need to derive the apropriate *functions class (interface) to implement your function, instanciate the solver passing your function, set a starting poin, and then run it like `while(Solver.step(epsilon) == CONTINUE)`.
+See the test cases (all .cpp files) for examples.

 ## Solver traits